coenjacobs/mozart/README.md

 **Warning:** This package is very experimental and breaking changes are very likely until version 1.0.0 is tagged.
 Use with caution, always wear a helmet when using this in production environments.

 ## Installation
 Mozart brings its own dependencies to the table and that potentially introduces its own problems (yes, I realise how meta that is, for a package like this).
-That's why installing Mozart in isolation, either through the Docker container, the available PHAR file or installing Mozart as a global dependency with Composer is prefered.
+That's why installing Mozart in isolation, either through the Docker container, the available PHAR file or installing Mozart as a global dependency with Composer is preferred.
 In all cases, the [configuration](#configuration) still needs to be placed in the `composer.json` file of the project iself.

 ### Docker
 Pull the Docker image from the registry: